abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

     - Result would be hours per week / TSS per week.
 Short description of type of workouts to be expected.
 - Global workout planning, together with goal, should be input for detailed workout planning.
 Global planning is only a loose indication.
 If the user has deviated from this plan in the last few weeks, the detailed planning should adapt.
 - input for available time.
 Maybe slider with 15min increments.
+- improve workout query to API. add more fun.
 - toggle for indoor workout or not.
 Indoor workouts may be a bit more complex or entertaining.
 Also the endurance rides are most likely shifted to the outdoor rides.
 - Additional input field for commutes.
 No workouts to be generated here, but info is needed to balance intensity etc.
     - including time (TSS to be estimated)